 Obtaining a tenancy by giving false information, failing to update personal information as a result of a change in circumstances and/or using false documents such as forged identification or claiming another’s identity.

-Non-Occupation and Absence is where the tenant is no longer using the property as their only or principal home.
+Non-Occupation and Absence are where the tenant is no longer using the property as their only or principal home.
 They may use the property infrequently, as an address to return to, as an address to claim credit or benefits, or they may abandon the property completely.
-Long term absence refers to a tenant’s absence from the property of over 28 days and is permitted under certain circumstances for specified periods of time, with prior written agreement from FCHO.
+Long-term absence refers to a tenant’s absence from the property of over 28 days and is permitted under certain circumstances for specified periods of time, with prior written agreement from First Choice Homes.

 Key selling involves the tenant giving their keys to another person in return for financial gain without informing the landlord.

 Right to buy fraud examples:

 Your help in reporting housing fraud is important because you can see what’s going on in your neighbourhood.